Marissa Shubin, Practice Manager

 Away from the hospital, Lisa likes to run her horse farm, a 10-horse boarding stable.
 She continually looks to improve on her understandings and knowledge of equine behavior and riding.
 Lisa has one senior horse named Harley, who is an Iberian Warmblood mare.
 She also owns an Oldenburg gelding named Hal, who keeps Lisa pushing herself and her boundaries to learn more.
 Lisa also owns 2 cats named Ping and Pong, who have ruled her house for years.
 With any time left, she also finds happiness in gardening and cooking.

 Taylor joined our team in 2019 after having been active in the veterinary field for 9 years.
 She holds an Associate’s degree in applied animal science and earned her vet tech license in 2015.
-Prior to coming to Chimacum, she worked as a pet sitter, dog walker, and a behavior modification specialist in a doggy daycare setting.
+Prior to coming to our clinic, she worked as a pet sitter, dog walker, and behavior modification specialist in a doggy daycare setting.

 Given her background and her ability to maintain calm in stressful situations, she loves the fact that our hospital is fear-free and that we always take into account the patients’ mental state when putting their needs first.
 Her duties as an LVT include hospitalized patient care, anesthesia monitoring, performing diagnostic tests and radiographs, administering medications and vaccines, obtaining vitals, and reporting on patient pain and stress levels.